Cyber Security Body of Knowledge (CyBOK) Training Course

 Applications Security Foundation

-21 HoursThis course delves into the essential topics of secure coding that are pertinent to a wide range of web application developers.
-It aims to educate students on the principles of secure programming by examining specific code segments, identifying security vulnerabilities, and implementing effective fixes for these issues.
+21 HoursThis course addresses the essential secure coding topics pertinent to a broad range of web application developers.
+It educates participants on the principles of secure programming by examining specific code samples, identifying security vulnerabilities, and implementing effective remediation strategies.

 Duration: 3 days